 Charging Costs to Federal Grant Awards

 The Uniform Guidance indicates what costs may (and may not) be charged to federal grant awards and under what circumstances.
-Following are four sets of guidelines that distill key information from the Uniform Guidance on this topic.
+The following sets of guidelines distill key information from the Uniform Guidance and other related sources on this topic.

 The attached guidelines list the general standards--including allowability, reasonableness, and allocability--that must be met to charge a cost to a federal grant award under the Uniform Guidance.
 See the guidelines.